OpenTSDB/opentsdb.net/docs/source/user_guide/query/index.rst

 Querying or Reading Data
 ========================

-OpenTSDB offers a number of means to extract data such as CLI tools, an HTTP API and as a GnuPlot graph.
+OpenTSDB offers a number of means to extract, manipulate and analyze data.
+Data can be queried via  CLI tools, an HTTP API and viewed as a GnuPlot graph.
+Open source tools such as `Grafana <http://grafana.org/>`_ and `Bosun <https://bosun.org/>`_ can also access TSDB data.
 Querying with OpenTSDB's tag based system can be a bit tricky so read through this document and checkout the following pages for deeper information.
 Example queries on this page follow the HTTP API format.

 .. toctree::
    :maxdepth: 1

+   timeseries
    dates
    filters
-   timeseries
    aggregators
+   downsampling
    examples
    stats

+This page offers a quick overview of the typical query components.
+For details on each component, see the page referred to in the text or the table of contents above.

 Query Components
 ^^^^^^^^^^^^^^^^

-OpenTSDB's query language is fairly simple but flexible.
-Each query has the following components:
+OpenTSDB provides a number of tools and endpoints allowing for various query specifications that have evolved over time.
+The original syntax allowed for simple filtering, aggregation and downsampling.
+Later versions added support for functions and expressions.
+In general, each query has the following components:

 .. csv-table::
    :header: "Parameter", "Date Type", "Required", "Description", "Example"
    :widths: 15, 10, 5, 50, 20

-   "Start Time", "String or Integer", "Yes", "Starting time for the query.
+   "Start Time", "String or Integer", "Required", "Starting time for the query.
 This may be an absolute or relative time.
 See :doc:`dates` for details", "24h-ago"
-   "End Time", "String or Integer", "No", "An end time for the query.
+   "End Time", "String or Integer", "Optional", "An end time for the query.
 If the end time is not supplied, the current time on the TSD will be used.
 See :doc:`dates` for details.", "1h-ago"
-   "Metric", "String", "Yes", "The full name of a metric in the system.
-Must be the complete name.
-Case sensitive", "sys.cpu.user"
+   "Metric", "String", "Required", "The full name of a metric in the system.
+Must be the complete name and it is always case sensitive", "sys.cpu.user"
+   "Aggregation Function", "String", "Required", "A mathematical function to use in combining multiple time series (i.e. how to merge time series in a group)", "sum"
+   "Filter", "String", "Optional", "Filters on tag values to reduce the number of time series picked up in a query or group and aggregate on various tags.", "host=*,dc=lax"
-   "Aggregation Function", "String", "Yes", "A mathematical function to use in combining multiple time series", "sum" "Tags", "String", "No", "An optional set of tags for filtering or grouping", "host=*,dc=lax" "Downsampler", "String", "No", "An optional interval and function to reduce the number of data points returned", "1h-avg" "Rate", "String", "No", "An optional flag to calculate the rate of change for the result", "rate"
+   "Downsampler", "String", "Optional", "An optional interval and function to reduce the number of data points returned across time", "1h-avg"
+   "Rate", "String", "Optional", "An optional flag to calculate the rate of change, per second, for the result", "rate" "Functions", "String", "Optional", "Data manipulation functions such as additional filtering, time shifting, etc.", "highestMax(...)"
+   "Expressions", "String", "Optional", "Data manipulation functions across time series such as dividing one series by another.", "(m2 / (m1 + m2)) * 100"

 Times
 ^^^^^